 - a.
-If an emergency exists, the law enforcement officer must advise the JA, who will immediately locate an available Judge. - b.
+If an emergency exists, the law enforcement officer must advise the assigned judges office, who will immediately locate an available judge. - b.
 An emergency is when the law enforcement officer has a good faith belief that unless a warrant is signed and executed immediately, it will frustrate an arrest, endanger lives, or permit the destruction of evidence. - c.
-The Judge will determine if the law and the totality of the circumstances require immediate attention.
+The judge will determine if the law and the totality of the circumstances require immediate attention.